Soil-transmitted helminth infections

 The strategy for control of soil-transmitted helminth infections is to control morbidity through the periodic treatment of at-risk people living in endemic areas.
 People at risk are:

-- women of childbearing age (including pregnant women in the second and third trimesters and breastfeeding women); and
+- women of childbearing age (including pregnant women in the second and third trimesters and breastfeeding women)

 - provision of adequate sanitation is also important but not always possible in resource-poor settings.

-Periodic deworming can be easily integrated with child health days or supplementation programmes for preschool children, or integrated with school health programmes.
-In 2011, over 300 million preschool-aged and school-aged children were treated with anthelminthic medicines in endemic countries, corresponding to 30% of the children at risk.
+Deworming can be easily integrated with child health days or supplementation programmes for preschool children, or integrated with school health programmes.
+In 2016, over 385 million school-aged children were treated with anthelminthic medicines in endemic countries, corresponding to 68% of all children at risk.

-Schools provide a particularly good entry point for deworming activities, as they allow easy provision of the health and hygiene education component such as the promotion of hand washing and improved sanitation.
+Schools provide a particularly good entry point for deworming activities, as they allow the easy provision of the health and hygiene education component, such as promotion of handwashing and improved sanitation.

 The global target is to eliminate morbidity due to soil-transmitted helminthiases in children by 2020.
-This will be obtained by regularly treating at least 75% of the children in endemic areas (an estimated 873 million).
+This will be obtained by regularly treating at least 75% of the children in endemic areas (an estimated 836 million in 2016).